mrc-ide/arbomap-dev/README.md

 - `geojson/admin2`: admin2-level geojson, one file per country.
 When a country is selected, we load and display from these files.
 - `indicators/admin1`: a single file containing all admin1 level indicator values.
 We load this when the app first loads, to display the global view.
 Generated from the xlsx file in `data/raw` by the script `process-data.R`
-- `indicators/admin2`: admin2 level indicator values, one file per country, loaded when the country is selected.
+- `indicators/admin2`: admin2-level indicator values, one file per country, loaded when the country is selected.
 Generated from the xlsx file in `data/raw` by the script `process-data.R`

 All public data is committed to github, and is not currently automatically updated using the scripts.
 So you need to